hibernate/hibernate-validator/hibernate-validator-tck-runner/readme.md

 # Hibernate Validator TCK Runner

 This maven module allows to run the Bean Validation TCK against Hibernate Validator.
 There are several ways of doing this.
+In any case you will need to define the *JBOSS_HOME* environment variable referencing a AS 7 instance.

 ## Standalone